5outh/5outh.github.io/Superpowered keyword args in Haskell.md

 you can call it that, is to stuff all of those parameters into a data type, then make that data type defaultable and allow overriding its fields to deal with special cases like filters and sorting.
-It reminds me of [[Keyword Args]] in languages like Python, so I'm loosely naming it the _Keyword Args Pattern_
+It reminds me of [[Keyword Args]] in languages like Python, so I'll refer to this as the _Keyword Args Pattern_.

 ```haskell
 data FetchPostsArgs =